Sarfaraz0730/Ballon-Assignment/syngenta-baloon/README.md

-# to run this code follow these two  steps process  :
+# To run this code follow these two  steps process  :
 # Step 1 : npm i
 # step 2: npm start